GinevraGiangeri/Metagenomics-lab/README.md

 and it enables to interbreed these information, giving as output the stratification of the taxonomies contributing to each function.

 ## Requirements
-In order to use the software, you will need:
+In order to use the software, you will need to import:
 * pandas: it is a library which allows you to perform data analysis and manipulation, particularly it is useful for manipulating numerical tables and time series.
 * numpy: it is a library useful to manipulate large arrays and matrices and it offers high-level mathematical functions to work on these arrays.
 * matplotlib.pyplot: it is a plotting library which enables to create static, animated or interactive plots and figures.